 The extraordinary sessions are closed once the agenda is exhausted.

-The vote of the members of the National Assembly is personal.
+The vote of the deputies is personal.
 Any imperative mandate is null.

 The organic law may authorize, exceptionally, the delegation of [the] vote.
 In this case, no one may receive delegation of more than one mandate.